squidydeeppic/oneko-thing/README.md

 # oneko.js

-A hacky script I wrote to put a cat on my site.
+A hacky script someone else wrote to put a cat on their site.

 The default image is `oneko.gif` in the same directory as the script.
 This can be changed by adding `data-cat="yourimage.png"` to your `<script>` tag.